 As of December 31, 2018, certain named executive officers have balances in two of the five deferred compensation plans, each of which have been frozen and no longer provide for voluntary deferrals by active employees.
 The five deferred compensation plans are (1) the Harrah's Entertainment, Inc. Executive Supplemental Savings Plan II ("ESSP II"), (3) the Park Place Entertainment Corporation Executive Deferred Compensation Plan, (4) the Harrah's Entertainment, Inc. Deferred Compensation Plan, and (5) the Harrah's Entertainment, Inc. Executive Deferred Compensation Plan ("EDCP").
 These plans allowed certain employees an opportunity to save for retirement and other purposes.
 In addition, in December 2018, we adopted the Caesars Entertainment Corporation Executive Supplemental Savings Plan III ("ESSP III"), effective January 1, 2019.
 This plan allows certain employees an opportunity to save for retirement and other purposes.
-Mr. Jenkin has a balance in the EDCP, and Mr. Hession has a balance in the ESSP II.
+In the ESSP II.
 The other named executive officers do not have a balance in any of the deferred compensation plans.
-See Note 16 to the consolidated financial statements in our 2018 Annual Report for further detail.
+See Note 17 to the consolidated financial statements in our 2018 Annual Report for further detail.